okx/mainnet/README.md

 ```

 ### 2. Startup a full node by a [snapshot](https://static.okex.org/cdn/okc/snapshot/index.html). (recommended)
+There are 3 types of snapshots:
+- s0: the most recent block and world state
+- s1: all historical blocks and the most recent world state
+- s3: all historical blocks and world states

 ```
 # 1. Initialize exchain node configurations
 export EXCHAIND_PATH=~/.exchaind (or a cutomized one)